Azure/azure-digital-twins-graph-viewer/README.md

 # Introduction
 This "Azure Digital Twins Graph Viewer" serves as a front-end to the [Azure Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/) spatial intelligence graph.
 It provides the following features:
 - Visualizing the relationship between spaces, devices and sensors created in the Azure Digital Twins model
+- Add, Edit and Delete Spaces and Devices
 - Changing the hierarchy by moving devices and spaces to different spaces
 - Viewing basic properties and values of nodes